-Many recommendations are made to the Google Maps over a period of time.
-The new APK update in Google+ teardown allows to relocate the location sharing feature to Google Maps.
-The update also consists of new improved image cropping tool to come in the new version.
+Many recommendations are made to Google Maps over a period of time.
+The new APK update in Google+ teardown allows relocating the location sharing feature to Google Maps.
+The update also consists of a new improved image cropping tool to come in the new version.

 Location Sharing will move to Google Maps

 For a long time, rumors were spread that the Location Sharing feature would move to Google Maps.
 Rumors were spread because hints of such plans have been visible in teardowns of Maps, Google+, and Play services for a long time.
 But, unfortunately, it did not happen any sooner.
 No misinterpretations can be made since the new text in the Google+ APK is specific about the plan.
 Recent teardowns of the Maps app show that users will be able to look up each other through phone numbers, but should also provide an alternative option for sharing locations via email, Google+ profiles, and possibly some other methods.

 Improved image cropping tool